 Most students do not take the GED.
 Instead, a diploma demonstrates the completion of high school study and a transcript clarifies GPA and credits.
 When a homeschooler is asked to take a general equivalency test, it is evidence that his or her homeschool diploma and transcript are not considered credible.

 The TASC Test Assessing Secondary Completion™ is a state-of-the-art, affordable national high school equivalency assessment.
 It assesses five subject areas: Reading, Writing, Mathematics, Science, and Social Studies.
 The five subject area tests are based on what current students need to know to pass high school tests.
 All together, the TASC test measures examinees’ levels of achievement relative to that of graduating high school seniors, and Career and College Readiness standards.

 Notice that it measures achievement “relative to that of graduating high school seniors.”
 In other words, it compares your student with students who graduate high school.
 In fact, the website clearly states that high school graduates are not eligible to take the TASC.
 It lists the criteria for taking the TASC as follows:

 - Not graduated from high school

 - All local requirements for your state or territory regarding age, residency, and length of time since leaving school

 A company or institution that asks homeschoolers to take the GED or TASC test is not acknowledging that they have completed high school and is therefore requiring them to demonstrate equivalence with students who did.

-A legally homeschooled student who successfully completes high school level coursework, and has a diploma and a transcript of legitimate credit hours, is a high school graduate.
+A legally homeschooled student who successfully completes high school level coursework and has a diploma and a transcript with legitimate credit hours is a high school graduate.
 The homeschool graduate should then be judged exactly as other graduates are.

 In the 2015 Legislative Session, the Diploma Fairness Act was passed unanimously by both the House and Senate.
 Schools and employers in WV should now accept a homeschool diploma.